ericmuyser/groupon/README.md

+#NOTE

+I am currently updating this gem to work with the Groupon v2 API and addressing several issues it has with newer rubies and Rails.
+Don't know if anyone else needs something like this, but we at Nest4Less do, so it is on the burner.
+Contact me with any questions, requests, or such.

+—Mark Coates (mark@nest4less.com)

 # Groupon

 Simple Ruby wrapper for the Groupon [API](http://sites.google.com/site/grouponapi/home).
 [Groupon](http://groupon.com) features the best deals and stuff to do in a growing number of major cities.